15th Annual North Quabbin Garlic and Arts Festival

 Where Orange is the New Green!

-Mark your calendars for the fabulous ‘Festival that Stinks;’ the 15th Annual North Quabbin Garlic and Arts Festival, on October 5 and 6.
+Another fabulous ‘Festival that Stinks,’ the 15th Annual North Quabbin Garlic and Arts Festival was held on October 5 and 6.
 Orange IS the New Green, and the North Quabbin Garlic and Arts Festival is the trendsetter for ‘good green fun’ across the region.

 The North Quabbin Garlic and Arts Festival is a celebration of the artistic, agricultural and cultural bounty of the region.
 The purpose of the festival is to unite North Quabbin people whose livelihoods are connected to the land and the arts, and to invite both local residents and those who do not live in the region to experience the richness of an area that is often overlooked.

 The festival emphasizes what is homegrown, handmade and high quality, as well as what helps preserve and support the environment and the community.
 Everyone involved – organizers, exhibitors, volunteers, performers, attendees, a supportive community – makes the festival what it is: an engaging, fun and educational celebration for all ages.

 An all-volunteer committee composed of neighbors, artists, farmers, and community members meets year-round to organize The North Quabbin Garlic and Arts Festival.
 The Forster/ Stewart Family graciously hosts the festival at their beautiful, historic farm, and the festival is a non-profit event under the umbrella of Seeds of Solidarity Education Center.
 Over 200 volunteers the weekend of the event park, welcome, recycle, and support exhibitors; and exhibitors contribute time to raise tents, feed work crews, and more to help bring the festival to fruition.
 The festival admission is kept affordable to families, and is used to cover the costs of the festival, as well as support local projects that promote a vibrant North Quabbin region.